Creamy Zucchini Pasta (without cream)

 See the recipe card below for the complete list of ingredients with exact quantities.

 • Zucchini: I leave the skin on for color and texture.
-Exact size is not important since it will melt down into the sauce as it cooks.
+The zucchini will slowly break down into the sauce as it cooks, so the exact size of the pieces is not important.

 1. Heat olive oil in a large skillet over medium heat.
 Add zucchini, shallot, garlic, salt, pepper, and red pepper flakes.
 Cook 3 minutes.

 1. Reduce heat to medium-low and cover.
-Stir every 10 minutes, gently pressing zucchini to help it break down.
-Cook until mostly disintegrated, about 40 minutes.
+Stir every 10 minutes, gently pressing the zucchini to help it break down.
+Cook until very soft and jammy, about 40 minutes.

-1. Cook pasta until just shy of al dente, reserving water.
-Transfer to skillet with zucchini, then add butter, cheeses, and pasta water.
-Toss until creamy, adding more water as needed.
+1. Cook pasta until just shy of al dente, reserving pasta water.
+Transfer to the skillet with the zucchini, then add butter, cheeses, and pasta water.
+Toss until creamy, adding more pasta water as needed.

 1. Stir in lemon juice.
 Serve with basil and extra cheese.